Artificial intelligence (AI) as Litigation Support Tool

 Nick Olivier (Ed.) • 29 September 2025

-Editorial: AI can simplify complexity in litigation support
+"AI can simplify complexity in litigation support"

 Cases of financial fraud often involve complicated terminology and vast amounts of documents and data.
 These intricate details are clear to the accountants and financial professionals who dedicate extensive time—sometimes months or years—to analyse the data and trace the money back to the wrongdoers.
 However, imagine how a jury might perceive an alleged construction fraud case that includes several interconnected contracts—such as agreements between a contractor and a client, along with a different loan agreement with a bank—without the expertise required to understand it.
 To the jury, an accountant serving as an expert witness may as well be speaking in a foreign language.
 As fraud cases become more data-driven and convoluted, the role of financial analysts and litigation support specialists must adapt.
 In the courtroom, accountants have transitioned from mere number crunchers to storytellers, interpreters, and crucial contributors in the pursuit of justice.

 AI is a revolutionary force for accounting professionals, particularly in litigation support.
 It turns complex data into compelling summaries, intuitive visuals, and clear reports, bridging the gap between expert accountants and lawmakers.
 To fully leverage AI, accounting experts must master prompt engineering and navigate its ethical and legal complexities.
 Implementing a strong data governance policy, providing thorough training, and establishing acceptable use guidelines are essential for responsible AI integration.
 Those who embrace AI as a strategic asset will enhance their practice and redefine their roles as influential communicators.
-By automating routine tasks, generative AI allows accountants to concentrate on higher-level functions like persuasive opinion development and courtroom strategy, positioning them as powerful advocates for truth and justice.
+By automating routine tasks, generative AI enables accountants to focus on higher-level functions such as persuasive opinion development and courtroom strategy, positioning them as powerful advocates for truth and justice.

 Read more from the source.